How to Transition to a Middle Part, According to the ProsFebruary 08, 2022

-Prep the HairWhen styling your hair — with a center part or otherwise — it’s going to be easiest to do so when wet.
+Prep the HairWhen styling your hair — with a center part or otherwise — it’s easier to do so when wet.
 “This helps reform the hair’s hydrogen bonds allowing it to take its new shape,” says Stenson.
 “Then part it and use a volumizer before drying to provide style memory.”
 One of his favorites is the Biolage Hydra Foaming Styler.
 For a drugstore option, try the Garnier Fructis Style Mega Full Thickening Lotion.

 Find the Line

 Creating a middle part that falls straight back instead of zig-zagging left and right can be tricky — trust me, I’ve tried it.
 Thankfully Stenson has an easy hack.
-“My favorite tip for finding a middle part is to lay a tail comb vertically on the nose and rock it back into the hair line,” he says.
+“My favorite tip for finding a middle part is to lay a tail comb vertically on the nose and rock it back into the hairline,” he says.
 “From there, slide the comb back through the hair to create the perfectly centered middle part.”

-TIP 3: Dry Into Place
+Dry Into Place